hydrabus-framework/framework/README.md

 ## Description

 This project is a framework around the [hydrabus project](https://hydrabus.com/).
-It provide multiple modules allowing you to work efficiently and save times on any hardware project.
+It provides multiple modules allowing you to work efficiently and save time on any hardware project.

 ## Installation